-Study of a range of texts -- including traditional, media and digital texts -- supports learning in the digital world of the 21st century.
-There is a focus on research techniques and critical thinking skills in reading activities.
+Study of a range of texts, including traditional, multimedia and digital, supports learning in the digital world of the 21st century.
+Focus on research techniques and critical thinking skills in reading activities.

 Writing

 Writing in S3 comprises a wide range of activities and outcomes including creative / expressive writing, personal reflection, writing for information, report writing and discursive writing.
 Writing activities will include traditional pen and paper activities as well as the use of digital media to make presentations.
 Pupils may create e-portfolios of exemplar writing pieces.